Ross MacDonald (sailor)

 David Ross MacDonald (born January 27, 1965) is a Canadian sailor.
-Born in Vancouver, British Columbia, Canada, he began sailing at the age of 11.
-MacDonald won a silver medal with Mike Wolfs at the 2004 Summer Olympics in the men's Star event, and a bronze with Eric Jespersen at the 1992 Summer Olympics in the same event.
+Born in Vancouver, he began sailing at the age of 11.
+He won a silver medal with Mike Wolfs at the 2004 Summer Olympics in the men's Star event, and a bronze with Eric Jespersen at the 1992 Summer Olympics in the same event.

 MacDonald also sailed the 1997–98 Whitbread Round the World Race on Toshiba.